cadars/photosheet/README.md

 Originally made to generate an HTML/CSS-only document, but I could not find a way to reliably use `:focus-within` to show and hide the lightbox container.
 I might revisit it if/when `:target-within` gets implemented in browsers, or if I find another idea.
 Please check v0.1 for a more minimal JS-free solution.

+The idea behind the images slideshow is explained here: https://codepen.io/cadars/pen/PoJGMNP

 ***

 Requirements: PHP